DanielD-Dev/capstone-fsnd-udacity2/readme.txt

 2. Run the Development Server:

 python app.py
-The server will be running at http://localhost:8080.
+The server will be running at https://capstone-fsnd-udacity-44f9232cb6dd.herokuapp.com

+alternatively, if running locally you can use: http://localhost:8080.

 API Documentation and RBAC Controls